2022–23 Australian region cyclone season: Severe Tropical Cyclone Gabrielle

-On 5 February, the BoM reported that Tropical Low 14U was forming within a monsoonal trough of low pressure over the northeastern Coral Sea near the Solomon Islands.
+On 5 February, a tropical low formed in the Coral Sea south of the Solomon Islands.
 At around the same time, the system's LLCC was exposed with persistent disorganized convection.
 Over the next day, as the system moved southwards, it developed further, with satellite imagery showing an increase in the cyclonic curvature of the convection.
 Later at 06:00 UTC, the JTWC issued a TCFA, after noting its obscure LLC.
 By 03:00 UTC on 8 February, the JTWC initiated advisories on the system and classified it as Tropical Cyclone 12P, when the fragmented banding was wrapping broadly into the exposed consolidating LLC.
 Late on the same day, the BoM reported that the tropical low had developed into a Category 1 tropical cyclone and named it Gabrielle.
 The cyclone slowly drifted southwards while deep convection consolidated, and the system was upgraded into a Category 2 tropical cyclone, while the JTWC upgraded Gabrielle to the equivalent of a low-end Category 1-equivalent cyclone with winds of 65 kn.
 By 18:00 UTC on 9 February, the storm continued to intensify and soon became a Category 3 severe tropical cyclone.
 Later the next day, it exited the basin and moved into the South Pacific basin, where it became a Category 2-equivalent cyclone.